JamieWells1/trading-hackathon/README.md

 ### Sentiment Analysis:

 Leveraged Natural Language Processing (NLP) to classify news articles as positive, neutral, or negative using pre-trained .keras and .h5 models.
-Incorporated libraries such as TextBlob or NLTK to preprocess and analyze the sentiment of financial articles.
+Incorporated libraries to preprocess and analyze the sentiment of financial articles.

 ### Trading Logic: